Young Justice

-Young Justice is a fictional DC Comics superhero team consisting of teenaged heroes.
+Young Justice is a DC Comics superhero team consisting of teenaged heroes.
 The team was formed in 1998 when DC's usual teen hero group, the Teen Titans, had become adults and changed their name to the Titans.
-Like the original Teen Titans, Young Justice was centered on three previously established teen heroes: Superboy, Robin, and Impulse, but grew to encompass most teenaged heroes in the DC Universe.
+Like the original Teen Titans, Young Justice was centered on three previously established teen heroes: Superboy (Conner Kent), Robin, and Impulse, but grew to encompass most teenaged heroes in the DC Universe.

 In the 2003 mini-series Titans/Young Justice: Graduation Day, both groups disbanded and members of each formed two new teams of Teen Titans and Outsiders.

 The series was revived in 2019 under the Wonder Comics imprint for teen readers, reuniting most of the original core cast.